-- III The Group's external auditors were present at three audit committee meetings in 2007.
-The Head of Internal Audit, the Group Managing Director and the Group Finance Director attended the four meetings by invitation. - IV There were neither restrictions on investigations by the Audit Committee nor on resources or on access to information. - V The Audit Committee met four times in 2007 and the agenda was sent out at least one week ahead.
-The Audit Committee meetings were held on February 26, May 17, August 14 and November 26, 2007.
+- III The Group's external auditors were present at three audit committee meetings in 2008.
+The Head of Internal Audit and the Group Finance Director attended the four meetings by invitation.
+In 2008, the members of the Audit Committee met twice with the external auditors without any executive directors being present. - IV There were neither restrictions on investigations by the Audit Committee nor on resources or on access to information. - V The Audit Committee met four times in 2008 and the agenda was sent out at least one week ahead.
+The Audit Committee meetings were held on February 26, May 22, August 14 and November 27, 2008.